aarthivenkat/Advanced-BINF-Lab-CSE185/labreport/CSE185_Week2_LabReport.md

 We consider this list of roommate variants to be "real variants", as the frequency is significantly greater than the frequency of sequencing errors.
 We plug these variants again into WebDSV and note which variants are missense or synonymous, as well as the amino acid change information, which is critical for epitope analysis.

 ### Epitope Analysis
-Simply reading the [epitope paper given to us](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4482133/#R19), I manually scanned the results section to see which residues in the epitopes were implicated with antigenic variation, and whether any of these residues coincided with residues from the roommate's rare variants.
+Simply reading the [epitope paper given to us](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4482133/), I manually scanned the results section to see which residues in the epitopes were implicated with antigenic variation, and whether any of these residues coincided with residues from the roommate's rare variants.

 ## Results
 This section should include the results of your data processing and data analysis, and may include tables with read lengths, pictures of quality distributions, or tables of gene names for examples.
 In the text, briefly restate how you got the results in full sentences, but in less detail than the methods, before you say what the results are (ie ‘reads were mapped to the reference and scanned to identify positions that likely contained mutations.
 We found….’).
 Refer to tables and figures by number, and include a brief descriptive title for each.
 Be sure to include any results specifically requested in the lab project tutorial.
 The results section should be as objective as possible, so please refrain from interpreting the meaning or significance here.
 It should be just the facts.
+First, we will look at the mappability for each of the four samples (Table 1).

-### Reads Mapped
+### Table 1.
+Reads Mapped
 Sample|Initial Number of Reads| Number of Reads Mapped
 ---|---|---
 roommate|286739|283309